coillarach/SET09102/notes/Week09b_generative_ai.md

 ![Generative development process](../images/generative_development.png)

 *Fig. 2.
-A generative development process*
+An outline generative development process*

 The final word goes to two German researchers, authors of a paper entitled, *How ChatGPT Will Change Software Engineering Education*: